-Plasmodium falciparum requires a large list of parasite proteins involved in modulating the host signaling pathways, changing the host environment to suit the needs of the parasite and to avoid host defense.
+Infection by Plasmodium falciparum requires a large list of parasite proteins involved in modulating the host signaling pathways, changing the host environment to suit the needs of the parasite and to avoid host defense.

 Mammalian intracellular signal transduction is moderated through the phosphorylation of various signaling molecules by kinase enzymes.
 Both mammalian and malarial kinomes (the full set of kinases encoded in the genome) are large and diverse but there are limited examples of sequence homology.

 Plasmodium falciparum protein kinases often have no exact match in the human host.
 This allows for the potential to target the malarial kinome for treatment.
 Before this can occur, however, greater understanding of protein phosphorylation in Plasmodium falciparum is required.

 The results of global kinomic and phosphoproteomic analyses

 In 2011, a global kinomic and phosphoproteomic analysis of the asexual intra-erythrocytic stages of Plasmodium falciparum found that half of the 65 eukaryotic protein kinases in the parasite kinome are likely to have a vital role in maintaining parasite viability.

 The phosphoproteome displayed proteins important to the processes of invasion, metabolism, transcription and DNA replication.
 This means that Plasmodium falciparum protein kinases regulate a large range of biological activities.